 If You’re Feeling Flush

-Green-Wood Cemetery offers paid programming, including twilight tours.
-The time for these varies with, well, sunset.
-We took a two hour tour that included some macabre stories, a claustrophobic look at the catacombs, and stops at the graves of various notables.
+Green-Wood Cemetery’s paid programming resumed in the winter of 2021.
+This includes the twilight tours, the timing of which varies with, well, sunset.
+We took a two hour tour that included some macabre stories, a claustrophobic look at the catacombs and stops at the graves of various notables.

 On the tour, we learned the difference between cemeteries and graveyards.
 Graveyards were attached to churches.
 Cemeteries like Green-Wood are non-denominational.
 So Jewish gravestones can be near a mausoleum decorated with crosses.

-We saw Leonard Bernstein’s grave, timely because 2018 is the centenary of his birth.
+We saw Leonard Bernstein’s grave who would have turned 100 in 2018.
 We saw the graves of two soldiers, one who fought for the North and one for the South in the Civil War.
 They both died in the same battle.
 And we saw graves of Dutch settlers that predated the opening of Green-Wood.

 And although dogs are not allowed at Green-wood, and animals are not supposed to be buried here, some rich and powerful New Yorkers had their pampered pets interred on family plots.